Stay up to date

 Every part of Monograph was designed by architects and with architects in mind.

-We understand that architects are experts at designing buildings—not IT—and so we designed software that is easy to implement and use.
-We’ve built (and are continuing to build) all of the features that architects need, while eliminating the complexity that has become characteristic of software in this space.
+We understand that architects are experts at designing buildings—not IT or management tools—and so we designed software that is easy to implement and use for architects to manage the business side of architecture.
+We’ve built (and continue to build) all of the features that architects need, while eliminating the complexity that is too common with software in this space.

 "I have downloaded every major software and tried at least 30-40 different platforms.
 None of them compare to the ease of use, simplicity, graphic style, and overall effectiveness of Monograph."